Skip to content

 PIP Reform Overview

 For our Michigan clients, effective July 2, 2020 drivers are now able to select or even out opt out of PIP Coverage (Personal Injury Protection).
 Before, every insured driver had unlimited PIP coverage.
 The good news is the assessment per car is going down from $220 a vehicle to $100.
 We have proactively started the change process for our clients to realize the savings.
 Michigan drivers are saving even without changing coverage!
 The new law means that you have some choices.
 You can reject PIP if you have a qualified health plan, take unlimited, $500K, or $250K.
 However as a driver, you are a lot more liable while driving.
 Before if you were in an accident, you didn’t have to worry about the person’s medical, because everyone had unlimited PIP.
 Now they could have a low PIP limit and end up suing you for their medical coverage.
 For this reason, we recommend increasing your umbrella coverage.
 We also highly recommend staying with Unlimited for at least the first year to see how the law plays out.
 You can change at any time.
-There are many areas will PIP will cover you where your medical, workers’ comp, or medicare plans may not.
+There are many areas PIP will cover you where your medical, workers’ comp, or medicare plans may not.
 Give us a call at 989-835-6701 and we can help guide you through different PIP options.

 PIP Reform Q&A